Kumail Nanjiani: Personal life

-In 2007, Nanjiani married author, producer, and former couples and family therapist Emily V. Gordon at Chicago City Hall.
+In 2007, Nanjiani married writer-producer Emily V. Gordon at Chicago City Hall.
 She was the producer of The Meltdown with Jonah and Kumail (2014–2016).
+As of 2022, they resided in Larchmont, Los Angeles.

-Despite being a devout Muslim for most of his life, Nanjiani now identifies as an atheist.
+Nanjiani was raised in a fundamentalist Shiite family and now identifies as an atheist.
 Nanjiani is an avid video gamer.

+Nanjiani is a Democrat.
+In 2023, Nanjiani donated proceeds of the LA Largo show in October 2023 to help fund Doctors Without Borders during the Israel-Gaza war.